How online platform got $3,5K revenue and 70% conversion to signup growth with the Dashly chatbot

 For example, we offered to “Audit followers” and “Remove bots” instead of “Offer a full audit” and “Order account cleaning.”
 We only mentioned the two most popular features to facilitate user communication with a chatbot.

 We added the “I’ve already signed up” button to avoid misunderstanding.
-Plus, we configured the “I’m just wandering around” button so that chatbot doesn’t irritate users who don’t want to be engaged.
+Plus, we configured the “I’m just wandering around” button so that the chatbot doesn’t irritate users who don’t want to be engaged.

 We decided to run an A/B test to see if a chatbot campaign performs better than a live chat campaign.